Welcome to today's edition of the Rush 24-7 podcast.

 We run on who we are.

 So E.J.
-Dion Jr. is coming.
+Deion Jr. is coming.

 You could say, let's say that Bill Cower announces today his game plan.

-Let's say here are my first ten plays, and the coach of the Seabirds, Mike Holmgren, could game plan for it.
+And the coach of the Seabirds, Mike Holmgren, could game plan for it.

 I'm not dismissing the Hawks at all.

-I just I like the look.
+I just, I like that.

-The term seabirds comes from the Hutch.
+Look, the term Seabirds comes from the Hutch.

-And the Hutch lives in Seattle and he's a huge Seabirds fan.
+And the Hutch lives in Seattle, and he's a huge Seabirds fan.

 He calls the Steelers the plastic curtain, you know, so we got this little thing going back and forth.